My Story (Ripeto)

 "Hi, I'm Ripeto Ripeto, and I like to repeat whatever the narrator says," said Ripeto.

-Ripeto also likes to say things that the people ze's talking to already know.
+Ripeto also likes to say things that the people she's talking to already know.

 "I like to say things that you already know," said Ripeto.
 "I'm actually talking to the readers and giving them information that would probably be better outside quotation marks."